-- Proposed amendment published on MetroPlanOrlando.org - ☐ Review by the MPO advisory committees - Ample opportunities provided for public input throughout, including a process for submitting written comments - ☐ Social media posts help bring attention to draft plan - ☐ Amendment revised, as needed, based on public input, which is shared with the board - Board vote on approval - Approved amendment published on MetroPlanOrlando.org
+- □ Proposed amendment published on MetroPlanOrlando.gov. - □ Review by the MPO advisory committees. - Ample opportunities provided for public input throughout, including a process for submitting written comments. - □ Amendment revised, as needed, based on public input, which is shared with the board. - □ Board votes on amendment. - □ Approved amendment published on MetroPlanOrlando.gov